Why Maternal Mental Health Matters

 Babies and children need emotionally healthy mothers.
 A mother’s ability to attach and respond psychologically and emotionally with her baby provides the psychological foundation that an infant needs for healthy development.

-PPD is not a weakness.
+PPAD is not a weakness.
 Sometimes it’s simply a complication of giving birth.
 There is no guilt or shame in seeking help for the benefit of you, your baby, and your family.

-Postpartum anxiety and depression (PPD) is treatable.
+Postpartum anxiety and depression (PPAD) is treatable.